Driving in Ireland means keeping left, just like in the UK. UK licence holders can drive in Ireland for short visits without any additional permits.

 What do you need to hire a car in Ireland?

-In order to hire a car in Ireland, you must be at least 21 years of age, though most agencies have set their minimum age as 23.
-You will need a full and valid UK driving licence, and some car hire companies require you to have held it for a minimum of two years.
+In order to hire a car in Ireland, you must be at least 21 years of age, though many agencies have set their minimum age higher.
+You will need a full and valid UK driving licence, and some car hire companies require you to have held it for a minimum period.

-You will also need to present another proof of identification such as a valid passport, and you will need a credit card to pay for the deposit as most agencies do not accept debit cards.
-Unlimited third-party liability insurance is required with any car hire and is usually included in the price.
+You will also need to present another proof of identification such as a valid passport, and you will usually need a credit card to pay for the deposit, though some agencies may accept debit cards.
+Third-party liability insurance is required with any car hire and is usually included in the price.

 Is driving to Ireland from UK with a car hire allowed?

 While not all car hire companies allow it, there are agencies that will let you take your hire car cross border from the UK into Ireland.
-Please be aware that you will have to pay an additional fee which amounts to around £50 plus tax for short periods, or around £150 plus tax for longer-term hire periods.
+Please be aware that you will have to pay an additional fee, which varies by rental company and hire period.

 We’ve already mentioned a few of the key rules of the road in Ireland, but here’s a few more important factors to keep in mind you’re planning on driving to Ireland or doing a road trip within the country.